Delicate-Butterflies/Bangazon-Workforce/README.md

 ### Add a Department (#6)
 Users may add a new department to the departments list by clicking the 'Create Department' button.
-They will be redirected to a form that they can fill out and submit with the new department name, the department's expense budget, and the department supervisor.
+They will be redirected to a form that they can fill out and submit with the new department name, the department's expense budget, and the department's supervisor.

 <img width="1429" alt="createnewdeptss" src="https://user-images.githubusercontent.com/21187281/31672851-3bd3ddf8-b323-11e7-89f2-80e57ee7f13b.png">